hyerinchung/hyerinchung.github.io/portfolio/basic_neural_network.md

 title: Text Embedding
 ---

-# The Basics to Neural Networks
+# The Basics of Neural Networks